kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ### User story \#1

-A Cluster Operator wants to deploy Kubewarden in a safe manner, so teams using and self-servicing their own Namespaces can do so securely.
-The Cluster Operator achieves this by deploying secure PolicyServers for the needs of the teams.
+A Cluster Operator wants to deploy Kubewarden so teams using and self-servicing their own Namespaces can do so securely.
+The Cluster Operator achieves this by deploying dedicated PolicyServers for the needs of the teams.
 The policies from the teams will only be deployable against the allowed PolicyServer(s).
 Namespaced policies will only access the allowed context-aware capabilities offered by their PolicyServer(s).

 ### User story \#2